 Large commercial vehicles like semis, tractor-trailers, or tanker trucks rear-end smaller passenger vehicles with devastating results.
 Worst of all, in the overwhelming majority of cases, the driver of the rear-ended car is completely without fault, and the occupants of that vehicle never saw the collision coming up behind them.

-Rear-end accident victims are typically entitled to recover compensation for their losses, and the skilled truck accident lawyers at Stewart J. Guss, Attorney at Law, are always prepared for whatever the truck driver, trucking company, and insurance company throw at us.
+Rear-end accident victims are typically entitled to recover compensation for their losses, and the skilled truck accident lawyers at Stewart J. Guss, Injury Accident Lawyers, are always prepared for whatever the truck driver, trucking company, and insurance company throw at us.
 We won’t let them push you around or cheat you out of the compensation you deserve!
 To schedule a free case evaluation with our aggressive truck accident law firm, 24 hours a day, seven days a week, call our office at 800-898-4877 or contact us online.

 National Trucking Accident Attorney Stewart J. Guss discusses trucking safety on national news with Mike Papantonio on America’s Lawyer

 Rear-end accidents can happen for a variety of reasons, but they typically don’t happen in the absence of someone’s negligence.
 While it’s certainly true that the fact that commercial trucks can weigh as much as 80,000 pounds makes them harder to stop, truck drivers have a duty to know how to drive their vehicles without putting other motorists at an unreasonable risk of harm.
 In addition, if a fleet owner is doing his or her job correctly, his or her trucks will have good brakes and other safety equipment that will allow a qualified truck driver to avoid rear-ending another vehicle.
 Here are some of the more common causes of rear-end trucking accidents:

 - Driving while impaired by drugs or alcohol

 - Faulty brakes